ActiveTutorial/ib-verify-lineage/README.md

 # ib-verify-lineage
-Node JS server to verify custom lineages from infinibrowser.
+Node JS server to verify custom lineages from InfiniBrowser